 The Board has established an Audit Committee, Remuneration Committee and Nominations Committee with formally delegated duties and responsibilities:

 The Audit Committee (Alex Stevenson and Natalie Walter) normally meets twice a year and has responsibility for planning and reviewing the annual report and accounts and interim statements involving, where appropriate, the external auditors.
 The Committee approves the external auditor’s fees and ensures the auditor’s independence as well as focusing on compliance with legal requirements and accounting standards.
 The ultimate responsibility for reviewing and approving the annual financial statements and interim statements remains with the Board.

 The Committee is also responsible for monitoring the quality of internal controls and ensuring that effective risk management systems are in place.

-A summary of the work undertaken by the Audit Committee is set out on page 13 of the Group’s 2017 Annual Report.
+A summary of the work undertaken by the Audit Committee is detailed in the Group’s 2018 Annual Report.

 Remuneration Committee – chaired by Natalie Walter